Shi Jin: Joining Liangshan

 The news riles Lu Zhishen, who has come to invite Shi Jin to join Liangshan.
 He rushes to Huazhou alone to rescue Shi.
-But He spots him behaving strangely in a crowd as he contemplates assassination seeing the official appearing in public with his guards.
+But Prefect He spots Lu behaving strangely in a crowd as he contemplates assassination seeing the official appearing in public with his guards.
 Prefect He lures Lu to come with him to his office where the monk too is seized.
 Mount Shaohua turns to Liangshan for help, which promptly sends a force led by Song Jiang.
 Posing as imperial officials sent by the Song court to pray at the hallowed Mount Hua, the Liangshan team commands Prefect He to come out of the city to meet them.
 As soon as He turns up, the outlaws kill him.
 They then enter the city to free Shi Jin and Lu Zhishen.
 The bandits of Mount Shaohua, led by Shi Jin, is absorbed into Liangshan.

 When Liangshan attack Dongping prefecture for food, Shi Jin volunteers to infiltrate the city to launch an internal sabotage.
 He takes cover in the house of a prostitute whom he once patronised.
 But the brothel owner squeals on him, leading to his arrest.
 He is freed after the outlaws overran Dongping.